54481andrew/pathogen-spillover-forecast/README.md

 source("Generate_Pathogen_Layer.r")

-As with the Generate_Reservoir_Layer script, this script loads and calls three functions that prepare the data-set (Prep_Pathogen_Data.r), determine which predictors significantly vary with the response variable (Calc_Sig_Pathogen_Preds.r), and uses those predictors to train a set of 25 boosted classification trees (Train_Pathogen_Learners.r).
+As with the Generate_Reservoir_Layer script, this script loads and calls three functions that prepare the dataset (Prep_Pathogen_Data.r), determine which predictors significantly vary with the response variable (Calc_Sig_Pathogen_Preds.r), and uses those predictors to train a set of 25 boosted classification trees (Train_Pathogen_Learners.r).

+After the fitting procedure, this script writes a dataframe to [prefix] / hypers_lsv_data.csv that describes the performance of each hyper-parameter set that was simulated.
+In addition, this script creates subdirectories within [prefix] that contain further information, figures, and metrics, for each hyper-parameter set that was run.

 ### Prep_Pathogen_Data.r

 This script defines the Prep.Pathogen.Data function.
 This function processes Lassa presence/absence data from published surveys of rodents and humans.
 The function returns a dataframe containing *M. natalensis* Lassa presence/absence data.
-The rodent dataframe contains environmental predictors that are used to train the pathogen layer of the model.
-Another dataset that contains human serosurvey data is saved to a csv file (Data/Prepped_Human_Seroprevalence_Data.csv), and used for the human stage of the framework.
+This rodent dataframe includes environmental predictors that are used to train the pathogen layer of the model.
+In addition, this script processes and writes to file a dataframe describing human serosurvey data that is used to assess and calibrate the entire model pipeline (saved to Figures_Fits/[prefix]/[model name]/Prepped_Human_Seroprevalence_Data.csv).
+In addition, this script writes several CSV files that describe how the data were processed (Prepped_Pathogen_Rodent_Absence_Data.csv, Prepped_Pathogen_Ambiguous_Data.csv, and Prepped_Pathogen_Ambiguous_Pixels.csv).
+These files contain details that describe how the original CSV files were processed.
+This script also produces a map figure (Human_Test_Dat.png) showing the locations of human test data.

 ###  Calc_Sig_Pathogen_Preds.r

-Analogous to Calc_Sig_Reservoir_Preds.r.
-Defines a function called Calc.Sig.Pathogen.Preds that returns a list of those predictors that are significantly associated with the presence or absence of the pathogen.
-These are the predictors the boosted models are trained on.

-This function returns a list of the names of predictors that are deemed significant (also saved to Figures_Fits/Sig_LASV_preds), and also saves a pdf figure showing the distributions of the significant predictors.
+This script is analogous to Calc_Sig_Reservoir_Preds.r.
+When run, this script defines a function called Calc.Sig.Pathogen.Preds that returns a list of those predictors that are significantly associated with the presence or absence of the pathogen.
+These are the predictors that the boosted models are trained on.
+This list of predictors is saved to Figures_Fits/[prefix]/[model name]/Sig_Pathogen_Predictors.csv, along with a png figure showing histograms of the predictors grouped by response outcome.

 ### Train_Pathogen_Learners.r

-This script defines a function, train.pathogen.learners, that takes as input a data-set and hyperparameter list, and outputs the fitted pathogen risk layer.
+This script defines a function, train.pathogen.learners, that takes as input a dataset and hyperparameter list, and outputs the fitted pathogen risk layer.
 This script is the workhorse of the pathogen-model building process, and is called by Generate_Pathogen_Layer.r.
-Outputs are saved in the Figures_Fits/ directory, and include: 1) a .tif file of the averaged pathogen-risk prediction generated by [nboots] bootstrapped model fits. [nboots] is a hyperparameter defined in the Generate_Pathogen_Layer.r script; 2) Figures showing variable importance, learned relationships, and predicted risk across West Africa, averaged over all bootstrapped fits; 3) Data file tree.dat that contains information on the fitting process for each bootstrapped fit, including "area under the receiver operator curve" (AUC) calculated on an out-of-bag test set, and the number of trees-building iterations that were deemed best by cross-validation; 4) data file grid_lsv_data (stored in prefix directory) that summarizes the performance of each hyper-parameter set run.
-See Train_Reservoir_Learners.r section for an explanation of the data file column names.
+As with the Reservoir layer analogue, this script writes several files to the relevant [prefix]/[model name] directory, including 1) .tif file of the averaged pathogen-risk prediction generated by [nboots] bootstrapped model fits (named Lassa_Layer_[model_name]).
+Here, [nboots] is a hyperparameter defined in the Generate_Pathogen_Layer.r script; 2) Figures showing variable importance (Coef_Lassa.png), learned feature-response relationships (Effect_Response_Lassa.png), and predicted risk of LASV (given the presence of *Mastomys natalensis*) for all of West Africa; 3) Data file tree_metrics.dat that contains information on the fitting process for each bootstrapped fit, including "area under the receiver operator curve" (AUC) calculated on an out-of-bag test set, and the number of boosting iterations that were deemed best by cross-validation; 4) Additional files (test_predictions.dat) that describe the OOB test procedure for each bootstrapped model.

 ### Map_Cases.r